The engine is live

 05 / Why music first

 Every catalog is priced as if its streams will decay.
 Decay is treated as a property of the asset.
-It's actually a property of distribution.
+We think it's entirely a property of distribution.

 Spektra's thesis: a distribution engine that runs continuously against a catalog doesn't just add uplift on top of the existing curve.
 It attacks the decay assumption itself.
-A catalog whose streams grow instead of decay is a fundamentally different asset — one the market hasn't priced.
+A catalog whose streams grow instead of decay is a structurally different asset, one the market hasn't priced.

 FIG. 05 · Decay arbitrage, illustrative